 The findings and recommendations of the HEIWG report have been considered by Government in the development of its Higher Education Reform Package.

 The National Collaborative Research Infrastructure Strategy drives research excellence and collaboration between 35,000 researchers, government and industry to deliver practical outcomes.

-There is a clear link between getting a year 12 certificate (or equivalent qualification) and improved social and economic outcomes for all young people.
-The Australian Government recognises the importance of education and training and is encouraging young people to complete school and successfully transition to further education, training or work.
+There is a clear link between getting a Year 12 certificate (or equivalent qualification) and improved social and economic outcomes for young people.

 The National Youth Affairs Research Scheme was a cooperative funding program between the Australian Government and state and territory governments which ended in 2016.